guidepup/guidepup/README.md

 run();
 ```

-## Guides
+## Documentation

-Check out these [fab guides](https://github.com/guidepup/guidepup/tree/main/guides) on how to set up your local or CI environments for using Guidepup.
+Head over to the [Guidepup Website](https://www.guidepup.dev/) for guides, real world examples, environment setup, and complete API documentation with examples.

+Alternatively, you can also check out the [typedoc API documentation](https://guidepup.github.io/guidepup/) for all the information you need to write fantastic screen reader driven workflows.

 ## Examples

 Check out these [awesome examples](https://github.com/guidepup/guidepup/tree/main/examples) to learn how you could use Guidepup in your projects.

-## API Documentation

-The [API documentation](https://guidepup.github.io/guidepup/) has all the information you need to write fantastic screen reader driven workflows.
+Alternatively checkout [this project](https://github.com/guidepup/aria-at-tests) to check out the Guidepup compatibility against <https://github.com/w3c/aria-at> test suite.

 ## See Also